openoakland/openoakland.org/src/projects.md

 In the spirit of continuous improvement and self-reflection, we welcome any and all feedback on OpenOakland projects past and present, as well as the overall project management process.
 Ways you can share your input include:

-- Open an issue in the project's GitHub repository (listed with its project description).
+- Open an issue in the project's GitHub repository (listed in the project description).
 - Join the project's channel in our [Slack workspace](http://slack.openoakland.org/) and introduce yourself.
 - Join our next [Hack Night](https://www.meetup.com/OpenOakland/events/) and meet the team.
 - Email our [Steering Committee](mailto:steering@openoakland.org) with your input.